-"Year(s) of Service"
+"Vesting Service"

-"Year(s) of Service" refers generally to your years of service with a Windstream company (including your prior years of service with a Concord Telephone company).
-You receive one Year of Service for each calendar year in which you complete 1,000 or more hours of service.
+"Vesting Service" refers generally to your years of service with a Windstream company.
+You receive one year of Vesting Service for each calendar year in which you complete 1,000 or more hours of service.
 You receive an hour of service for hours actually worked.
-You also receive hours of service for certain periods for which you are paid but perform no services, including paid vacations, holidays, leaves of absence, and for absence for service in the Armed Forces of the United States as long as your reemployment rights are protected by law.
-Years of Service are used to determine eligibility for benefits and eligibility for early retirement.
+You also receive hours of service for certain periods for which you are paid but perform no services, including paid vacations, holidays, authorized leaves of absence - provided that you return to employment at the end of the leave of absence - and absence for service in the Armed Forces of the United States as long as your reemployment rights are protected by law, and for certain other authorized absences as established by Windstream personnel policy.
+Vesting Service is used to determine eligibility for benefits.

-Finally, if you have a break in service, under certain circumstances your pre-break Years of Service will be included in your total credit.
-See "Miscellaneous Information" section.
+Your "Vesting Service" includes your prior years of vesting service with a D&E Communications under the D&E Plan.
+Finally, if you have a break in service, under certain circumstances your pre-break years of Vesting Service will be included in your total credit.